 The purpose of this course is to introduce the students to the

-particular importance.
-We will look at some basic problems; at
+of particular importance.
+We will look at some basic

-algorithmic paradigms especially suited to solve such problems, and
+problems, at algorithmic paradigms especially suited to solve

-at geometric data structures.
-We will also look at the applications
+such problems, and at geometric data structures.
+We will also look

-of computational geometry in relation to the problems of molecular
+at the applications of computational geometry to the problems of

-biology in particular.
-No a priori knowledge of molecular biology
+molecular biology in particular.
+No a priori knowledge of molecular

-is required.
-During the course, the students will be asked to make
+biology is required.
+During the course, the students will be asked

-a project proposal (7.5 or 15 ECTS) which they will have the
+to make a project proposal (7.5 or 15 ETCS) which they will have

-opportunity to work on in the following block.
+the opportunity to work on in the following block).